beamkenya/ex_ussd/README.md

           )
   {:ok, "CON Welcome\n1)Product A\n2)Product B"}
   ```
-  - `split` - This is used to set the chuck size value when rendering menu_list. default value `7`,
+  - `split` - This is used to set the chunk size value when rendering menu_list. default value size `7`
 ```elixir
   ExUssd.Menu.render(
           name: "Home",